-This qualification is exclusively available in English.
-If there is a desire to offer this qualification in Welsh or Irish (Gaeilge), we encourage you to get in touch with OCN NI.
+These qualifications are exclusively available in English.
+If there is a desire to offer these qualifications in Welsh or Irish (Gaeilge), we encourage you to get in touch with OCN NI.
 They will assess the demand for such provisions and, if feasible, provide the qualification in the requested language as appropriate.

-6. Centre Requirements for Delivering this Qualification
+6. Centre Requirements for Delivering these Qualifications